ThienTran1701QCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

 In this experiment, I combined all of my learnings in the previous 4 experiments to make a pedestrian's crossing light.
-I was able to include variables like: controlling LED lights to flash on cue, made an awareness buzzer sound for the pedestrians to cross, In this experiment, something new to me was or something I learned was (insert something here).
+I was able to include variables like: controlling LED lights to flash on cue, made an awareness buzzer sound for the pedestrians to cross, synchronising the timing elements to the traffic lights, the buzzer sound, and the pedestrian's lights.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment exists in every corner of the planet, the traffic and pedestriant's lights are a common commodity in everyday life.